gdcooman/villager-group-discount/README.md

 ## Install

-To install the plugin, all you need to do is place the `VillagerGroupDiscount-X.X.jar` into your `plugins` folder.
+To install the plugin, all you need to do is place the `VillagerGroupDiscount-X-X.jar` into your `plugins` folder.
 VGD uses an H2 database.
 You cannot change what database you use currently.

 ## Usage